looker-open-source/looker-explore-assistant/explore-assistant-backend/README.md

 ## Configuration and Deployment

 We are using terraform to setup the backend.
-We will also be hosting the terraform state inside the project itself by using a [remote backend](https://developer.hashicorp.com/terraform/language/settings/backends/remote).
+By default, we will store the state locally.
+You can also host the terraform state inside the project itself by using a [remote backend](https://developer.hashicorp.com/terraform/language/settings/backends/remote).
 The configuration is passed on the command line since we want to use the project-id in the bucket name.
 Since the project-ids are globally unique, so will the storage bucket name.

+To use the remote backend you can run `./init.sh remote` instead of `terraform init`.
+This will create the bucket in the project, and setup the terraform project to use it as a backend.

 ### Cloud Function Backend